sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-262/assignment-2.md

 ---

 ## General Requirements
-1. Your process should be technical in nature and be at least 20 symbols in size;
+1. Your process should be technical in nature and be at least 20 symbols in size.
+For example:
+    - Buying an item in a shopping cart;
+    - Adding songs to a Spotify playlist;
+    - Pushing a new repo to GitHub Pages.
 3. Your flowchart should incorporate all of the Symbols listed in the Rubric, with the exception of a Sub-process;
 2. The flowchart should be designed in digitally in drawing software such as [Figma](https://www.figma.com/) or [Lucid Chart](https://www.lucidchart.com/pages/)